Oyster Creek, Gambia - Things to Do in Oyster Creek

 Mangrove Creek Exploration

-Booking Tip: Arrange boat trips through local fishermen for $25-40 per boat (holds 4-6 people) for 2-3 hours.
-Best times are early morning or late afternoon when wildlife is most active and lighting is optimal for photos.
+Booking Tip: Arrange boat trips through local fishermen for around 500-800 dalasi per boat (holds 4-6 people).
+Early morning or late afternoon provide the best wildlife viewing opportunities and more comfortable temperatures.

 Getting There